Fireye04/godot-cli-parser/README.md

 Add the [godot-cli-parser folder](https://github.com/Fireye04/godot-cli-parser/tree/67cc7c308dcb155ef5ce0df0aa69b3093e6efc30/addons) to your addons/ folder in godot.
 This gives you access to a global class called `parser`.
-You should next create a new scene and attatch a file to the root node.
+You should next create a new scene called `entrypoint.tscn` and attatch a script to the root node.
 This script should be similar to [entrypoint.gd](https://github.com/Fireye04/godot-cli-parser/blob/main/entrypoint.gd), containing the following boilerplate:
 ```
 extends Node

 class commands:
 	extends Node
 	# Add commands here!

 func _ready() -> void:
 	var c = commands.new()